nu-system/nu-system.github.io/docs/react-native/acss/README.md

 };
 ```

-## How to bind to custom component?
+## How to withAcss on custom component?

 ```JSX
 import React from 'react';